-Some reactions are accelerated in the presence of catalysts thousands and millions of times and proceed at lower temperatures, which results in the saving of approach to equilibrium.
+Some reactions are accelerated in the presence of catalysts thousands and millions of times and proceed at lower temperatures, which results in the saving of power.
+Catalysts do not change the equilibrium of the reaction, but they speed up approach to equilibrium.
 The nature of catalytic action is not yet fully understood, and therefore experimental data are of primary importance in selecting a catalyst for a particular reaction.